PTRRupprecht/Spikefinder-Elephant/README.md

 ### 0. Introduction

-This is a program based on convolutional neural networks for spike detection from calcium traces, written by @PTRRupprecht and @unidesigner, as part of the Spikefinder coding challenge 2017 (http://spikefinder.codeneuro.org/).
-It is written in Python (3.6) and Keras.
-The original version contained also Matlab code (still available) that was later replaced by Python code.
+This is a program based on convolutional neural networks for spike detection from calcium traces, written by [@PTRRupprecht](https://github.com/PTRRupprecht) and [@unidesigner](https://github.com/unidesigner), as part of the Spikefinder coding challenge 2017 (http://spikefinder.codeneuro.org/).
+It is written in Python and Keras.
+The original version used for the competition submission contained also Matlab code (still in the repository) that was later replaced by Python code.

 0. Install tensorflow and Keras (https://keras.io/) in a Python 3 environment (e.g. Anaconda, https://www.continuum.io/downloads)